drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12/31 16:53_ Like "You can't say that in English," google's AI Overview should have balked at trying to reconcile the Tempe body parts reports with freezer temperature advice.
+It could have done that by offering a 3rd alternative to "Including results for " & "Search only for  with a link to "Search only for " 2/3 115811551259962114

 _12/31 14:07_ The ugly: Computer language creator's reaction to LLM-generated praise of his achievements, https://gist.github.com/richhickey/ea94e3741ff0a4e3af55b9fe6287887f 115812407635886593 4/4